elliotsayes/Reality/docs/WorldGuide.md

    - Set the `collides` property to `true` for any tiles you decide
   ![Set collides property](./img/09setcollides.png)

-### Using your tilemap with your Verse
+### Using your tilemap with your World
 1. Remember to save your map file in the Tiled editor.
 2. Upload the `Primary.png` & `Tilemap.json` files to Arweave and note the TxIds.
-3. Reference these TxIds in your process's VerseParameters global.
+3. Reference these TxIds in your process's WorldParameters global.
    - Update `Tileset.TxId` to `Primary.png`'s TxId
    - Update `Tilemap.TxId` to `Tilemap.json`'s TxId